The $7,700 GST Question: Are You Using the Wrong Vehicle Finance Structure?

 2. The Chattel Mortgage Pivot: Upfront GST Claim

 By asking that crucial question about his GST reporting method, we were able to identify that Dave's business uses Cash Basis reporting (which is very common for small businesses).
+Knowing this, we pivoted his finance structure from a Lease to a Chattel Mortgage.

 The Solution: A Chattel Mortgage is structured differently.
 Under this agreement, Dave immediately takes ownership of the vehicle, and the bank takes security over it (a "mortgage" on the chattel).
 Critically, for GST purposes, this is treated as an asset purchase.